-The NBN is being progressively built around the country, by NBN Co, with approximately 80% of the Noosa Shire now able to access a NBN connection - via the different technologies – fixed line, fixed wireless and satellite.
+There are now 10 million homes and businesses across Australia ready to connect to the nbn access network, with approximately 90% of the Noosa Shire now able to access a NBN connection - via the different technologies – fixed line, fixed wireless and satellite.

 Below are some tips for moving to the NBN:

 - NBN Co does not provide services directly to the public, but acts as a wholesaler to other Internet Service Providers (ISPs).

 - NBN Co will let you know by direct mail when your region is ‘ready for service’.
 Once NBN has announced your area is ready for service you will generally have 18 months to move your landline phone and internet services to the new NBN network, although some service providers might have shorter timeframes.

 - Any services you do not cancel or move to the NBN within the specified timeframe will be disconnected (To find out when you will be disconnected, contact your current provider).